mayakraft/SVG/readme.md

 myImage.animate = function(event) { }
 ```

-all the mouse handlers provide this object
+the mouse handlers supply this object as the argument

 ```javascript
 {